scalastyle/scalastyle.github.com/rules-0.6.0.markdown

  * default level - WarningLevel

 #### Justification
 Some people find if clauses with braces easier to read.
+The singleLineAllowed property allows if constructions of the type:

+	if (bool_expression) expression1 else expression2

+The doubleLineAllowed property allows if constructions of the type:

+	if (bool_expression) expression1
+	else expression2

+Note: If you intend to enable only if expressions in the format below, disable the IfBraceChecker altogether.

+	if (bool_expression)
+		expression1
+	else
+		expression2

 #### Parameters
 <table width="80%"><tr><th>Parameter</th><th>Description</th><th>Type</th><th>Default Value</th></tr><tr><td>singleLineAllowed</td>